shredtechular/MikeDownSouth/_posts/2011-02-22-moray-the-weird-peruvian-circular-trenches-thing.md

 title: "Moray: The Weird Peruvian Circular Trenches Thing"
 author: "Mike"
 category: "travel"
-tags: [arequipa, confusion, peru, spanish]
+tags: [cusco, moray, peru, pictures]
 ---

 Moray is one of the stranger tourist attractions I’ve seen.
 I constantly saw pictures of it on travel agency signs, including this one: